Pitbull Studio

 Pitbull Studio Limited was a British video game developer based in Houghton-le-Spring, England, with additional offices in Guildford and Leamington Spa.

 History

 Pitbull Studio was formed in 2010, a year after the collapse of Midway Studios – Newcastle.
-Initially working on motion tracking games for the health sector, the studio later won a contract to develop Unreal Engine 4 with Epic Games.
+Initially working on motion tracking games for the health sector, the studio later won a contract to help develop Unreal Engine 4 with Epic Games.

-On 5 August 2014, Epic Games announced that Pitbull Studios would effectively be merged into a new development entity, Epic Games UK.
+On 5 August 2014, Epic Games announced that Pitbull Studio would effectively be merged into a new development entity, Epic Games UK.